Pediatric Cataract

 What is Pediatric Cataract?

-While cataracts are most commonly associated with older people, children can also be affected.
+While cataracts are most commonly associated with older adults, children can also be affected.
 The clinical name for this is pediatric cataract.
-It occurs when the lens of the eye becomes cloudy, causing a level of obstruction to the pathway of light entering the eye that reflects onto the retina.
+It occurs when the lens of the eye becomes cloudy, obstructing the pathway of light that travels to the retina.

-Pediatric cataract can cause a range of sight problems—from blurred vision through to complete vision loss.
+Pediatric cataract can cause a range of sight problems, from blurred vision to complete vision loss.

 What Causes Pediatric Cataract?